The Flavel House was built by Captain George Flavel in the late 1800s and can still be toured in Astoria today.

 This early 1900s building used to be Astoria's City Hall, but was converted into the Clatsop County Historical Society's Heritage Museum in the 1980s.
 The building is now home to temporary exhibits and a research center and archives where visitors can search through over 35,000 photos and historical records of Clatsop County.
 1618 Exchange Street, (503) 338-4849, Hours: 10am–5pm

 COLUMBIA RIVER MARITIME MUSEUM

 Featuring interactive displays of maritime history, this museum houses six galleries of artifacts and offers public access to the National Historic Landmark ship, the Lightship Columbia, a floating lighthouse commissioned in 1950.
 Current temporary exhibits include Tattoo: the Art of the Sailor and Marking Time: Voyage to Vietnam, which will be on display throughout the summer.
-1792 Marine Drive, (503) 325-2323, Hours: 9:30am–5pm
+1792 Marine Drive, (503) 325-2323, Hours: 9:30am–5pm - By Grace Saad

 to Coast Explorer

 Subscribe to Coast Explorer Magazine now and don't miss another issue featuring our beautiful photography and design, interesting feature stories and guides to coastal attractions, events, dining, shopping, arts and lodging.
 Annual subscriptions (3 issues) are only $15